8 Foods High in Iodine

 Seaweed

-Seaweed is one of the richest natural sources of iodine, making it a powerful addition to an iodine-friendly diet.
-Varieties like kelp, nori, wakame, and kombu are especially high in this essential mineral.
+Seaweed is one of the richest natural sources of iodine, making it a powerful addition to an iodine-rich diet.
+There are many different varieties of seaweed, and they differ in the levels of iodine they contain.
+Brown seaweeds such as kombu are extremely high in iodine, while red seaweeds such as nori are much lower.

 Pros: Seaweed is plant-based, nutrient-dense, and provides a range of vitamins and minerals beyond iodine, including fiber and antioxidants.